maidell/maidell/README.md

 # Olá, sou o Mateus Maidel
 ## Seja bem vindo ao meu perfil do GitHub!

-:house: Moro em Curitiba - PR
+:house: I live in Curitiba - PR
-:school: Estudo Engenharia de Software na 42 São Paulo
+:school: I study Software Engineering at 42 São Paulo
-:school: Estudo Analise e Desenvolvimento de Sistemas na UFPR
+:school: I study Systems Analysis and Development at UFPR
-:office: Estagiei no setor de Infraestrutura na Sysmex Brasil
+:office: I was an intern in the Infrastructure sector at Sysmex Brasil
-:raising_hand: Atuei com trabalho voluntário por 2 anos em uma Empresa Júnior de Informática da UFPR
+:raising_hand: I did voluntary work for 2 years in a Junior IT Company at UFPR

 ##### Apaixonado por aprender.